Prashant517/loadMoreData/README.md

 very first download zip file.

 step 2 --
-if youare using xampp then extract into htdocs directry.
+if you are using xampp then extract into htdocs directry.

 step 3 --
 start xampp then run apache